 Whipped cream is best when used immediately.
 However, if absolutely necessary, you can store whipped cream in an airtight container in the fridge for up to 12 hours.
 Note that whipped cream that's been made ahead and stored in the fridge will be denser and less frothy than fresh whipped cream, and you may want to give it a quick whip to fluff it up just before serving.

-This post was updated in May 2020 to provide an improved user experience.
+This post was updated in May 2020 to include new recipe photos and additional recipe details.